reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/vehicles.md

      - duration of the break
      - optional locations.
 When present, one of locations is used for break.
 If it is omitted then break is stick to location of job served before break.
+    Please not that break is soft constraint and can be unassigned in some cases due to other hard constraints, such as time windows.
     See example [here](../../../examples/pragmatic/basics/break.md)
 - **reloads** (optional) a list of vehicle reloads.
 A reload is a place where vehicle can load new deliveries and unload pickups.
 It can be used to model multi trip routes.